Facilitated by: S. Emsaki

 Application Workshop

-Three 90-minute virtual sessions, spread over the course of three weeks, capped at three participants.
+Three 90-minute virtual sessions, spread over three weeks, capped at three participants.

 Offered at a sliding scale of $350–$450